GianlucaFuwa/MetaQCD.jl/docs/src/dirac.md

 direction (yes, only periodic and antiperiodic BCs are supported so far).

 To create a Dirac operator, the constructors below are used.
-One thing to note is that dirac operators can be constructed using any `Abstractfield` and so the gauge background is always set to `nothing` on construction.
+One thing to note is that dirac operators can be constructed using any `AbstractField` and so the gauge background is always set to `nothing` on construction.
 In order to then add a gauge background you must use the dirac operator as a functor on a `Gaugefield`, like `D_U = D_free(U)`.
 This does not overwrite the `U` in `D_free` but creates a new dirac operator, that references the same